jetstack/tarmak/docs/proposals/spiffe-spire-integration.rst

 on those instances to panic.
 Spire servers have to connect to the PostgreSQL cluster master elected through Consul.

-Spire uses Elliptic Curve keys which is odd and can be annoying.

 .. _Patroni: https://github.com/zalando/patroni

 Road Map